 - The student must earn a grade at least equivalent to the average required for graduation from that institution, or a C (2.0), whichever is higher.

 A student with a cumulative grade point average of 2.3 or above may petition the Office of the Dean for permission to complete up to 30 units of coursework at another ABA-approved law school and apply those units towards the Juris Doctor.
-Any courses at the other law school that the student wants to count towards fulfillment of College of Law required courses for graduation must be approved in advance by the Associate Dean for Academic Affairs.
+Any courses at the other law school that the student wants to count towards fulfillment of College of Law and Public Service required courses for graduation must be approved in advance by the Associate Dean for Academic Affairs.